Voluntary Action South West Surrey

 Mission Statement

-Founded in 2008, Farnham Community Farm, previously known as Farnham Local Food, is a community-run project supported by volunteer labour.
-Our aim is to provide fresh, locally-grown vegetables for people in and around the Farnham area.
+Founded in 2008, Farnham Community Farm—formerly known as Farnham Local Food—is a community-run project powered by volunteer support.
+Our mission is to provide fresh, locally grown vegetables, produced to organic standards, for people in and around the Farnham area.
+We also offer volunteering opportunities in a peaceful, welcoming environment.

 As with all community projects we always need more help in all areas of our scheme.
 If you think FCF is something you may enjoy being part of then come along and see us.
 All ages, all abilities, everyone is welcome.
 We hope to see you there.